thenocturnaldevgypsy/gypsyshards-bootstrap-template-linkinbio/README.md

-## GypsyShards: [001] Link in Bio Template / Theme using Bootstrap 5.3.3
+## GypsyShards : free and open source templates of Link in Bio created using Bootstrap 5.3.3

-This repository belongs to one of my `GypsyShards` series, Link in Bio Template / Theme using Bootstrap 5.3.3.
-If you want to ask some questions about it, feel free to start a discussion or an issue, I'll try my best to answer.

 > [!NOTE]
-> `GypsyShards` is a series of my public repositories at GitHub that contains my personal projects/exploration in designing and development to keep my skills up to date.
+> `GypsyShards` is my personal project for refreshing my skills with the latest Bootstrap's release (5.3.3), focusing with creating Responsive Link in Bio templates.
+If you want to ask some questions and provide feedback, feel free to start a discussion or an issue, I'll try my best to answer.

 ### Updates/Progress
 - **01/09/2024**